Strategic Employment Systems Review

 - a 9-credit Writing and Research Requirement (6 credits have been implemented), which engages students from first year to fourth year in the practices and values of research culture the establishment of the Centre for Arts Student Services (CASS) which has improved and coordinated student services at the departmental and faculty levels,

 - an increased level of student engagement through a variety of initiatives and special events such as the Arts Last Lecture, Career Expo, Graduating Leaders recognition event, and regular forum for students to meet with the Dean’s Office, and

 - better access to high-demand majors so students can pursue their academic passions.

 Although many ideas in this document have been implemented after consultation with faculty, staff, and students, several remain as “works in progress.”
 I hope that you will take the time to read the document and continue to provide feedback that will keep our learning environment dynamic and intellectually exciting.

 Former Dean, Faculty of Arts (2002-2010)

-*The earlier planning documents are: “Reaching Global Heights: Trek 2010 in the Faculty of Arts” (Sept 2005); “Reaching Global Heights in the Undergraduate Learning Environment: Trek 2010 in the Faculty of Arts – Phase II” (October 2006); “Strengthening the Core: Transforming Arts Education at a Research-Intensive University” (December 2007).
+*The earlier planning documents are: “Reaching Global Heights: Trek 2010 in the Faculty of Arts” (September 2005); “Reaching Global Heights in the Undergraduate Learning Environment: Trek 2010 in the Faculty of Arts – Phase II” (October 2006); and “Strengthening the Core: Transforming Arts Education at a Research-Intensive University” (December 2007).

 Download Document (PDF)